Isn’t ‘Hedonism’ a Bad Word?

 No More Games

 Thomas, there came a time in my life when I was clobbered by the truth that God commands me to be happier in him than in anything else.
 I mean clobbered, walloped, blown up.
 It was wonderful and scary.
 Wonderful, because I knew I wanted to pursue my happiness.
-And scary because I knew I would need a miracle in my life if I was to enjoy God more than food and television and sports and friends.
+And scary because I knew I would need a miracle in my life if I were to enjoy God more than food and television and sports and friends.

 Ever since then, I have wanted to find words to show how jolting and shocking and radical the Christian life is.
 It is not an easy or comfortable way of life.
 It is extremely threatening to those who just want to play church, while they keep on loving God’s gifts more than God.
 The word hedonism is my way of getting in the face of those kinds of fake Christians.
 If they stumble over my words, they might stumble out of illusion into truth.